Easily sync your certificates and profiles across your team (via match)

 match(app_identifier: ["tools.fastlane.app", "tools.fastlane.app.today_widget"], type: "appstore")

-match can even use the same one Git repository for all bundle identifiers.
+match can use the same one Git repository or Google Cloud Storage for all bundle identifiers.

 Templates (aka: custom entitlements)